Bioconductor/bioconductor.org/content/install.md

 	biocValid()             ## R version 3.0 or later

-to flag packages that are either out-of-date or too new for your version of Bioconductor.
+to flag packages that are either out-of-date or too new for your version of _Bioconductor_.
 The output suggests ways to solve identified problems, and the help page `?biocValid` lists arguments influencing the behavior of the function.